philipclaude/trees/README.md

 ### **License**

-`mapletrees` is distributed under the Apache-2.0 License.
+The `trees` library is distributed under the Apache-2.0 License.

 Copyright 2023 Philip Claude Caplan